erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/faust.md

 writer: "Johann Wolfgang von Goethe"

-category: "Opera and Musical"
+category: "Opera and Musicals"
-tag: 时期，Tragedy, Historical, God, Philosophy, Fantasy
+tag: 1850s, Tragedy, Historical, God, Philosophy, Fantasy

 synopsis: "In 16th century, Germany.
 God and the devil Méphistophélès bet the soul of Faust.
 Méphistophélès insists that Faust, a scholar who is full of poetry and knowledge, will gradually degenerate under the temptation of desire, and God believes in Faust.
 Rationality will eventually defeat desire."
 act-brief: |